bmktuwien/atp-livescore/README.md

 # ATP Livescore

-A simple toy program implemented in Haskell, which searches the web for live tennis scores and shows them in certain time intervals as desktop notifications.
+A simple toy program implemented in Haskell, which searches the web for live tennis scores and shows them as desktop notifications.

-Currenlty the scores are fetched only from "tennislive.at" and the notifications are only supported where `libnotify` library is available.
+Currenlty the scores are fetched from "www.tennislive.at" and the notifications are only supported where `libnotify` library is available.

 ![](https://github.com/bmktuwien/atp-livescore/blob/master/res/screenshot.jpg)